| Introduction | ||||||||||||||||||||||||||||||||||||||

 Back to Table of Contents.

-Any parts of this with data are a duplicate of the Outer Envelope hfma.
+Many parts of this are a repeat of the Outer Envelope hfma.

 Back to Table of Contents.